WGLab/w4CSeq/README.md

 The set of files generated is quite similar to that in enzyme-digestion based 4C-Seq analysis.

 Tabular files:
-  1. **DISTAL_INTERACTION_SITES.bed**: This file contains all the restriction sites that have interaction signals covered.
-The first three columns characterize the location of a covered restriction site and the fourth column is the number of reads mapped there.
+  1. **DISTAL_INTERACTION_SITES.bed**: This file contains all the genomic sites that have interaction signals covered.
+The first three columns characterize the location of a covered site and the fourth column is the number of reads mapped there.
-  2. **DISTAL_INTERACTION_SITES_pValue.bed**: This file contains the restriction sites with the fourth column representing the p-values after modeling.
+  2. **paired_end_dist_sort_merge_filter2_Z.bed**: This file contains the interaction sites with the fourth column representing the p-values after modeling.
-  3. **DISTAL_INTERACTION_SITES_pValue_adjusted.bed**: This file contains the restrction sites with the fourth column representing the p-values adjusted using BH/FDR method.
+  3. **DISTAL_INTERACTION_SITES_pValue_adjusted.bed**: This file contains the interaction sites with the fourth column representing the p-values adjusted using BH/FDR method.
-  4. **positive_hits.bed**: This file contains the interacting sites with adjusted p-value less than specified significance threshold (e.g. 0.05).
-Note that sites within 1Mb range of bait region are not considered as they usually represent highly intense local interactions with extremely small p-values.
+  4. **positive_hits.bed**: This file contains the interaction sites with adjusted p-value less than specified significance threshold (e.g. 0.05).
+  5. **SIGNIFICANT_SITES.bed**: This file contains (1) interaction sites with adjusted p-value less than specified significance threshold as in positive_hits.bed; and (2) neighbouring sites within the range of size_inter (trans) or size_intra (cis) from each significant site.
-  5. **SIGNIFICANT_REGIONS.bed**: This file contains significant regions where neighbouring significant sites are close.
-(Each site is extended into a window with size of size_inter (trans) or size_intra (cis).
-Those sites with overlapping windows are merged into domains and boundaries of domains are documented.)
+  6. **SIGNIFICANT_REGIONS.bed**: This file contains regions merged from SIGNIFICANT_SITES.bed.
+Those sites overlapping within windows of size_inter (trans) or size_intra (cis) are merged into domains and boundaries of domains are documented.

 Files for visualization in genome browsers:
   1. **MAPPED_BAM.bam**: File of mapped reads.
 Note that it contains PCR artifacts so caution need to be exercised. **MAPPED_BAM.bam.bai** is the index file required to be loaded together with the bam file.